Luos-io/Documentation/src/pages/high/pyluos.md

                 └> Angle               potentiometer_m     11
 ```
 In this example, 3 nodes (MCU) and their associated UUID are listed, along with their modules and associated characteristics (type, alias and ID).
 The characters after each set of node's modules and before the UUID's next node specify which connector is used.
-For example, `1<=>0` means the first node is connected from it's second connector (1) to the first connector (0) of the next node.
+For example, `1<=>0` means the first node is connected from its second connector (1) to the first connector (0) of the next node.

 ### Module type